CAR T-Cell Therapy: A Healthcare Professional's Guide - Commercialization

 - B cell aplasia

 require immediate medical attention.
 Nursing staff, as well as family members, must be able to recognize these dangerous complications, as there may be a delay in some side effects.
-However, researchers have dealt with many of these side effects in bone marrow transplant patients and are learning how to control them.
+However, researchers have dealt with many of these side effects in bone marrow transplant patients.

 Costs and Payer Questions

-However difficult the therapy is, the success rate of CAR T cell therapy has been impressive in patients with refractory leukemias and lymphomas.
+However difficult or expensive the therapy is, the success rate of CAR T cell therapy has been impressive in patients with refractory leukemias and lymphomas, with some response rates in the 80% range.

 The Future: "Off-the-Shelf" T-Cell Therapies